This article contains affiliate links, which means we earn a small commission from qualifying purchases and registrations made through our site.

 Even though there may not be a single perfect fleet in Azur Lane, there are a couple of things you should consider when building your ultimate fleet.

 In this guide, we cover which things are important about the composition of your fleet in Azur Lane.
 We’ll also present examples of top-tier fleets built by top players in the game.

 Here is a short rundown of all the things you should consider when building your fleet in Azur Lane.
 First of all, having a variety of ship types will help you create a balanced fleet with damage, defense, and support.
-Furthermore, having different ship types will prepare you for all enemies because you’ll be able to bring a variety of weapon types like high single target damage, AoE, and air damage.
+Having different ship types will prepare you for all enemies because you’ll be able to bring a variety of weapon types like high single-target damage, AoE, and air damage.